 Can calves contract mycoplasma from mycoplasma-contaminated sand bedding?

-The researchers conclude that there was no evidence that sand bedding contaminated with M. bovis might serve as a source of transmission to young dairy calves.
+Wilson and colleagues concluded that sand bedding contaminated with M. bovis was not a source of infection for young calves under the conditions of this study.
 However, the possibility of infection through the teat ends of lactating cows, and perhaps pre-fresh heifers housed on sand, needs further investigation.

 The Dairy Calf & Heifer Association"s Gold Standards I recommend that calves, from birth to 6 months, be placed in an environment that is safe from adult animals and adult animal diseases, including mycoplasma.